Television Production BA (Hons)

 Introduction to Television: Texts, Contexts & Culture

-The second year focus is on finding your own specialist way of working and you’ll be encouraged and supported to start working more independently.
+The second year builds on skills from year one and introduces you to more elements of television production.
 During this year you may also have the opportunity to complete an industry work placement or even study abroad.

 TV News Production

-The unit will address the key areas of practice that are essential for effective news and current affairs production.
+You’ll learn the essential skills to run an effective news and current affairs production.
 You will be required to research, plan and produce a short news or current affairs item for multi-platform transmission.
 You are required to write, visualise and strategically plan your production, taking into account the demands of broadcasters, the expectations of audiences, and the technical aspects of online and multi-platform transmission.

 Fiction Adaptation (optional)

 You are required to research, plan and produce a short video for transmission, adapted or derived from a literary source.
 You will be encouraged to experiment with visual representation and advanced filmmaking, such as montage and time-lapse, as well as dramatisation and text and sound design.

 This unit challenges you to engage with professional practice, with the aim to focus the knowledge and critical understanding of what it is to be a professional in the moving image production industry.
 Set within an industrial context, you have the opportunity to engage with an employer through a work placement or a commissioned moving image project.
 Working closely to the employers’ requirements, you will be required to employ professional research, and production skills, as well as negotiate, collaborate, communicate, and be receptive and adaptive to feedback.